clarasight/interview-packets/2024-05-data_manager/interview-packet.md

+Dear Candidate,

-Welcome to Clarasight's Engineering Interview Packet for our [Senior Software Engineer](TBD).
-We are excited to provide you as much up front information as possible.
+I am Dan Spiegel ([LinkedIn](https://www.linkedin.com/in/danspiegel/)).
+Welcome to Clarasight's Interview Packet for our [Data Manager](TBD) opening.
+I am excited to provide you as much up front information as I can.
 At Clarasight, we're big on living our values and within Engineering we're no different.
 This interview packet is a manifestation of us valuing intentional experimentation to learn and will transparently evolve as we learn more over time.
 It is also a representation of us "just trying" a [two-way-door decision](https://www.inc.com/jeff-haden/amazon-founder-jeff-bezos-this-is-how-successful-people-make-such-smart-decisions.html).
 We welcome corrections and suggestions.

-We strongly believe that by striving towards a ["Perfect Information Game"](https://en.wikipedia.org/wiki/Perfect_information), we'll collectively make the best and most efficient decisions.
+I strongly believe that by striving towards a ["Perfect Information Game"](https://en.wikipedia.org/wiki/Perfect_information), we'll collectively make the best and most efficient decisions.
 Let's get to it!

 # The Opportunity